R0bl0x10501050/RStore/README.md

 end)
 ```

-`TIP: You can print the value of cash to see it increase.`
+`TIP: You can print the value of CashStore:Get(plr) to see it increase.`

 Great!
 Now you have a basic understanding of how to use RStore in your Roblox game!